Food and beverage to Fiji

 - It is important to identify the appropriate distribution channels to sell, service and promote products.

 A variety of promotional options are available from print, television and radio advertising to in-store events and sports sponsorships.
 Wine tastings are becoming more popular with the expatriate and local communities.
+Major food and beverage wholesalers visit Australia regularly to source products.
+Fine Foods Australia is a popular event for Fijian wholesalers to attend to learn about new premium foods, beverages and equipment supplies.

 It is normal practice for wholesalers and manufacturers to deliver to clients.
 Retailers may also collect from manufacturers or wholesalers depending on individual arrangements.